tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_2.md

 The helicopters hover idly for a moment, as if contemplating their next move.
 For a fleeting moment, a glimmer of hope is sparked in my heart.
 Perhaps they've come to rescue the survivors, to pluck them from this hellish wasteland.

 But in an instant, that hope is shattered.
-With a chilling efficiency, the helicopters’ guns roar to life, spewing forth a torrent of bullets.
+The helicopters’ guns roar to life, spewing forth a torrent of bullets.
 The ground around the survivors erupts in a storm of dirt and debris.
 The Hueys transform from potential saviors to executioners.

 The men, my brothers-in-arms, react with a mixture of disbelief and horror.
 They scatter, desperately seeking cover where there is none.
 Their movements are frantic, but their fate is sealed.
 The relentless hail of bullets from above tracks their every move.

 I watch, powerless, as one by one, they fall.
 The Hueys don’t discriminate.
-They tear through flesh and bone with cruel efficiency, like mechanical vultures.
+They tear through flesh and bone like mechanical vultures.

 Their guns do not cease until the last man lies still, his pleas for mercy drowned out by the roar of gunfire.